-Looking for a different way to experience your 2019?
+Looking for a different way to plan and manifest a great future?
 Read on.

 Scheduling plans, setting goals and making resolutions are all great strategies for organizing your life and making things happen.
 I know that they are crucial in business and life.
 I encourage you to do what works for you – any or all of them!
 But they aren’t the only way to envision and experience the future, particularly your best future.
 A vision board is another way of looking at your year and it doesn’t include making to-do lists or creating Excel files or calendars that need to be updated.
 A vision board is visual, not verbal; artistic, not data-driven; hopeful, not admonishing — and once completed is so unique it cannot be compared to anyone else’s life!.

 If I ask you which comes first, the vision board or the plan, goal or resolution, the answer is hands down: the vision board.
 It is your over-arching picture of your year that inspires you to take action.
 And that action might be to make plans, set goals and even, if you must, make resolutions.

 These different tools that help you think about your future work with different areas of your brain (and one works with your heart).
 Let’s look at their differences by starting with their definitions: